 The City issued its first series of Medium Term Notes in 2002.
 This issue of Medium Term Notes was sold to investors with an initial amortization schedule of 2 to 12 years.
 As the individual principal amounts come due, the City re-offers the debt on a 1 to 15 year maturity basis until the designated final maturity.
 The benefit of the Medium Term Note structure is that the City prices its debt in the lower interest rate portion of the yield curve.
 The risk to the City of this structure is primarily the risk that interest rates will rise in successive re-offerings at a level sufficient to offset the initial interest savings.
-Including Medium Term Notes in the City's overall debt profile is part of the goal to achieve a balanced portfolio, and the City should consider issuing Medium Term Notes under circumstances where the structure is expected to provide the City with a lower cost of capital compared to long-term fixed rate debt using a breakeven rate analysis.
+The City should consider issuing Medium Term Notes under circumstances where the structure is expected to provide the City with a lower cost of capital compared to longterm fixed rate debt using a breakeven rate analysis.
 The City should limit the amount of Medium Term Note issuance consistent with rating agency and bond insurer guidelines.
 The City currently limits the amount of Medium Term Note total maturities in any one year to (a) an amount not greater than 200% of the liquidity portion of the City's investment portfolio as of April 1st, and (b) not to exceed \$12 million.
 In addition, this limit may be raised up to \$20 million if a liquidity facility is provided for 50% of the amount of total maturities in any single year.